Humed-Muhammad/react-net/readme.md

 # react-neti

-This tool was created using react hooks and typescript to handle network connectivity checks.
-It uses polling to check the network connectivity status of your device in real time.
+This tool was created using react hooks, typescript and bundled using rollup to handle network connectivity checks.It uses polling to check the network connectivity status of your device in real time.

-It is also bundled using rollup and compliled to support both esm and cjs modules.
+.

 [Github repository](https://github.com/Humed-Muhammad/react-net)